-- One year after enrollment, the initial evaluation (Achievement evaluation I) is conducted by the achievement evaluation board formed by the supervisory faculty member and two sub-supervisory faculty members. - At the mid-term presentation which is administered a year after enrollment, the interim review for the progress of research for doctoral dissertation creation is conducted by the supervisory faculty member and two sub-supervisory faculty members. - One year before the expected completion of the Program, interim evaluation (Achievement evaluation II) is conducted by the achievement evaluation board formed by the supervisory faculty member and two sub-supervisory faculty members. - Five months before the expected completion of the Program, the final evaluation (Achievement evaluation III) is conducted by the achievement evaluation board formed by the supervisory faculty member and two sub-supervisory faculty members. - At the preliminary review which is administered five months before the expected completion of the Program, the preliminary review for the doctoral dissertation is conducted by the chief reviewer and three sub-reviewers. - At the final exam which is administered three months before the expected completion of the Program, the diploma examination is conducted by the chief reviewer and three subreviewers based on the presentation and question-and-answer session for the dissertation content.

-We seek candidates who have the sufficient qualities to gain the basic research abilities that are expected to make innovations in the areas of Biomolecular materials area, the specialized knowledge necessary to achieve it, and good command of English serving for various research activities in the international society.

-- Candidates are selected through document screening to evaluate if they possess master's degree level specialized knowledge (excellence in the current academic performance), and the ability to explain concretely in English about research backgrounds, research plans and about passing along research findings to the society. - With an English proficiency exam, candidates are evaluated if they possess the English proficiency (equivalent to level B2 or higher in CEFR) necessary for carrying out research activities in the Doctoral Program in Life Science Innovation. - With an oral exam, students are evaluated if they have the motivation and basic research abilities necessary for making innovations in the areas of Biomolecular materials area and the ability to explain and debate in English.
+• Five months before the expected completion of the Program, the final evaluation (Achievement evaluation III) is conducted by the achievement evaluation board formed by the supervisory faculty member and two sub-supervisory faculty members. • At the preliminary review which is administered five months before the expected completion of the Program, the preliminary review for the doctoral dissertation is conducted by the chief reviewer and three sub-reviewers. • At the final exam which is administered three months before the expected completion of the Program, the diploma examination is conducted by the chief reviewer and three sub-reviewers based on the presentation and question-and-answer session for the dissertation content.
+Admission Policy Desired students We seek candidates who have the sufficient qualities to gain the basic research abilities that are expected to make innovations in the areas of Biomolecular materials area, the specialized knowledge necessary to achieve it, and good command of English serving for various research activities in the international society.
+Selection policy Candidates are selected through document screening to evaluate if they possess master's degree level specialized knowledge (excellence in the current academic performance), and the ability to explain concretely in English about research backgrounds, research plans and about passing along research findings to the society.
+With an English proficiency exam, candidates are evaluated if they possess the English proficiency (equivalent to level B2 or higher in CEFR) necessary for carrying out research activities in the Doctoral Program in Life Science Innovation.
+With an oral exam, students are evaluated if they have the motivation and basic research abilities necessary for making innovations in the areas of Biomolecular materials area and the ability to explain and debate in English.